 In 2013, the TSA assumed full ownership of TTHA, with the AGWS remaining a Strategic partner.

-TTHA currently offers a range of services – 118 residential care beds, a secure dementia unit, 48 independent living units, and apartments – for older people belonging primarily to the German-speaking Community.
+TTHA currently offers a range of services – 118 residential care beds, a secure memory support unit, independent living units, apartments and home care services.

 Admission to TTHA is not dependent on prospective residents’ financial means, nationality, or religious denomination.
 The elderly of German origin naturally find the TTHA environment very familiar and comforting, and the home offers a variety of cuisines and activities with a strong continental influence.